8an3/mynotesrepo/00001_PRIORITIES_todo.md

 # PRIORITIES

-- [ ] EMAIL - for email use email sidebar from shadcn sidebars now in /components/emails/ui
 - [ ] stock data dialog
 - [ ] how do csis go to customers
 - [ ] when making free for all users, have a way for sales managers to join and see their teams stats, when sales people sign up they will have to assign themselves a dealer
-- [ ] show sales funnel percentages appts to quotes to sales converted
-- [ ] for client site we need to filter out current my units that are displayed by the current year
 - [ ] when creating currentMYModels make sure they attach to the dealer in the database
-- [ ] need to update client site configurator to accomadate more complex models ie manitou
-- [ ] need to update options overview in sales - once options are selected we need to add the total together and save it to the finance object to be used in the finance calc
 - [ ] need to update create currentMY page
+- [ ] need to add finance buffer somewhere in admin

+- [ ] -------- SALES --------
+- [ ] EMAIL - for email use email sidebar from shadcn sidebars now in /components/emails/ui
+- [ ] show sales funnel percentages appts to quotes to sales converted
 - [ ] UNITFILE - Need to somehow get all the totals from the finance tab to the deposits tab maybe use redux somehow....
-- [ ] remoive bmwmoto and manoptions from finance calc
+- [ ] remove bmwmoto and manoptions from finance calc
-- [ ] need to add finance buffer somewhere in admin
+- [ ] need to update options overview in sales - once options are selected we need to add the total together and save it to the finance object to be used in the finance calc
 - [ ] need a way to input custom line items for bos so extra items can be inputted

-- [ ] -------- SALES --------
-- [ ] mass email - need to redo
 - [ ] unit file - need to find a way to see if all signatures have beeen signed, maybe add new field in the schema that couunts all the signatures when the user saves beforesending to client, when client signs get number from db and count how many signatures are in inputs since inputs only shows the signatures completed
 - [ ] unit file - notify user that inventory isnt assigned, same with setting it to sold
 - [ ] Unit Notifier - Never miss a sales opportunity again.
 Our intelligent alert system automatically notifies customers when their desired vehicle arrives in inventory, creating instant sales opportunities